-The opportunity for influential foreign policy circles in Washington to start a discussion on truly relevant issues and make proposals for a more equitable global political and economic order, and a development model that prioritizes social well-being in developing countries, if only to prevent other social uprisings like those of the Arab Spring and consequentely would generate security and stability (more than military intervention), has been completely wasted.
-This would certainly have allowed the US to improve its image in Tunisia, the Arab world, and the developing world in general, by showing that it cares about the well-being of the people there; and, as important, to put its foreign policy in line with the aspiration of an increasing number of American citizens favorable to a foreign policy that promotes peace and cooperation rather than confrontation, as well as a fair and equitable global political and economic order.
-Unfortunately, the opportunity has been totally ignored because of ideological conformity, and, one could add, neoliberal ideological dogmatism and rigidity!
+The opportunity for influential foreign policy circles in Washington to start a discussion on truly relevant issues and make proposals for a more equitable global political and economic order, and a development model that prioritizes social well-being in developing countries, if only to prevent other uprisings such as those of the Arab Spring, has been completely wasted.
+This would certainly have allowed the US to improve its image not only in little Tunisia, but also the Arab world, and the developing world in general, by showing that it cares about the well-being of the people there; and, as important, to put its foreign policy in line with the aspiration of an increasing number of American citizens favorable to a foreign policy that promotes peace and cooperation rather than confrontation, as well as a fair and equitable global political and economic order.
+Unfortunately, the opportunity has been ignored because of ideological conformity, and, one could add, neoliberal ideological dogmatism and rigidity!

-Without entering into a detailed analysis, which would be beyond the scope of this modest blog post, one could suggest a few possible explanations to this love affair between US democratizers and the Islamists of Tunisia.
+Without entering into a detailed analysis, which would be beyond the scope of this modest blog post, one could suggest a few possible explanations to this love affair between our democratizers and the Islamists of Tunisia.

 Decoding the democratizers behavior: